Aalnitak/invoice_list/README.md

   - sqlite 3.25.3+
   - django 2.2

-- after setting your invironment go to the terminal , activate it and navigate to folder "Invoices" (parent folder, where manage.py dwells)
+- after setting your environment go to the terminal , activate it and navigate to folder "Invoices" (parent folder, where manage.py dwells)

 - run one of the commands
 ```bash